BBmobbie/oci-moodle-mds/README.md

 # oci-moodle-mds

+Note: This is in development, has not been tested, but the objective is to upgrade Moodle to 4.5LTS and PHP 8.1 and add optional features for Redis caching and auto SSL

-Deploy Moodle 4.5 (reason for fork) on Oracle Cloud Intrastructure (OCI) and MySQL Database Service (MDS) using these Terraform modules.
+Deploy Moodle 4.5 on Oracle Cloud Intrastructure (OCI) and MySQL Database Service (MDS) using these Terraform modules.

 The same modules are used as Resource Manager Stack.